gelvinp/rcalc/README.md

 If you use Arch Linux, RCalc is in the AUR.
 Simply `paru -S rcalc` (or equivalent AUR helper).

+If you use Debian, MacOS, or Windows, you can download the appropriate file from the [latest release](https://github.com/gelvinp/rcalc/releases/latest).

 ## Feature Table